SchynsLab/medusa/_sources/api/python/recon/emoca/emoca/index.rst

       Decodes the face attributes (vertices, landmarks, texture, detail map) from the encoded parameters.

-      :param tform: A Torch tensor containing the similarity transform parameters that map points on the cropped image to the uncropped image; this is availabe from the `tform_params` attribute of the initialized FAN object (e.g., `fan.tform_params`); if `None`, the vertices will not be transformed to the original image space
-      :type tform: torch.Tensor
       :param orig_size: Tuple containing the original image size (height, width), i.e., before cropping; needed to transform and render the mesh in the original image space